novacrazy/scriptor/README.md

 #####`.source` -> `string`

 Returns the source for the compiled script.
-If a Referee was given as a source, this dereferences it to get the value.
+If a Reference was given as a source, this dereferences it to get the value.
 If the value was not a string, this will throw an assertion error.

 <hr>